Burling graphs revisited, part I: New characterizations: Introduction

 \subsection{New geometrical characterizations}

-In this first part, we give three new characterizations of Burling graphs: as intersection graphs of frames, as intersection graphs of line segments of the plane and as intersection graphs of boxes of the 3-dimentional space.
-The new feature of our characterizations is that they provide equivalences.
+In this first part, we give three new characterizations of Burling graphs: as intersection graphs of frames, as intersection graphs of line segments in the plane and as intersection graphs of boxes of the 3-dimensional space.
+The new feature of our characterizations is that they provide the following equivalences.
 We put some restrictions on the geometrical objects, to obtain what we call \emph{strict frame graphs}, \emph{strict line segment graphs} and \emph{strict box graphs}.
 The precise definitions are given in Section~\ref{sec:geom}.
 We then prove that a graph $G$ is a Burling graph \emph{if and only if} it is a strict frame graph (resp.\ a strict line segment graph, a strict box graph).

-Observe that in~\cite{Pawlik2012Jctb} (resp. \cite{Chalopin2014}), it it proved that every Burling graph is a strict line segment graph (resp.\ a strict frame graph).
-The proofs there are implicit, because the authors of~\cite{Pawlik2012Jctb} and~\cite{Chalopin2014} were not aware of our new restrictions, but it is straightforward to check that their way to embed Burling graphs in the plane satisfy them.
-Our contribution is the guess of the new restrictions to be put on the geometrical objects and the converse statements: every strict frame graph and every strict line segment graph is a Burling graph.
+Observe that in~\cite{Pawlik2012Jctb} (resp.\ \cite{Chalopin2014,DBLP:journals/dcg/PawlikKKLMTW13,Pawlik2012Jctb}), it is proved that every Burling graph is a strict line segment graph (resp.\ a strict frame graph).
+The proofs there are implicit because the authors of these works do not mention our new restrictions, but it is straightforward to check that their way to embed Burling graphs in the plane satisfies them.
+Note that as pointed out by an anonymous referee, strict frame graphs are implicitly defined in~\cite{Krawczyk2015} as intersection graphs of clean directed families of frames avoiding some configurations.
+Our contribution is the definition of the new restrictions on the geometrical objects and the converse statements: every strict frame graph and every strict line segment graph is a Burling graph.
 Examples of line segment graphs that are not Burling graphs are already given in~\cite{Chalopin2014}.
-We go further, by providing examples of restricted frame graphs that are not Burling graphs, showing that our new restrictions are necessary, see Figures~\ref{pic:k5sd-rfg}, \ref{pic:necklace-rfg} and~\ref{pic:wheel-rfg}.
+We go further by providing examples of restricted frame graphs that are not Burling graphs, showing that our new restrictions are necessary, see Figures~\ref{pic:k5sd-rfg}, \ref{pic:necklace-rfg} and~\ref{pic:wheel-rfg}.
 Note that proving that the examples are not Burling graphs is non-trivial and postponed to the second part of this work~\cite{Part2}.